 Workbench Design Considerations

-Before getting too attached to your bench plans you’ll want to consider the space it will go into.
-And projects you may need the bench to support, storage needs, bench height, mobility, budget, and of course having the right tools you’ll need to build it.
+Before getting too attached to your bench plans, you’ll want to consider the space it will go into.
+And projects, you may need the bench to support storage needs, bench height, mobility, budget, and the right tools to build it.

 Planning Your Workbench Size

-What’s the best way to decide?
-Chances are your weekend workbench is less than 2-feet by 6-feet in size or you’d be looking larger.
-So, place all your floor-based tools where they need to be, mark off your bench area and leave a little room for future expansion.
+What do you think is the best way to decide?
+Chances are your weekend workbench is less than 2 feet by 6 feet in size, or you’d be looking larger.
+So, place all your floor-based tools where they need to be, mark off your bench area, and leave room for future expansion.

 Plan a Height HIgher than 36"

-While at 6′ 3″ I prefer a 40″ working height, grab a sander and hold it in front of you.
+While at 6′ 3″, I prefer a 40″ working height, grab a sander and hold it before you.
 Where is a natural position?
-You’ll find most benches are 38-42″ in height but choose what’s comfortable.
+Most benches are 38-42″ in height, but choose what’s comfortable.

 Mobilizing Your Weekend Projects - and Bench

-Depending on the style of your bench a set of heavy duty casters is a must to allow your workbench to pull away from the wall and allow access to all four sides.
+Depending on the style of your bench, a set of heavy-duty casters is a must to allow your workbench to pull away from the wall and access all four sides.

 So when should you go with a mobile bench?
 Consider: